Cohomologist/cohomologist.github.io/_posts/2023-04-17-data-structure-algebra.md

 ## Data structures as a free $\mathbb{Z}$-algebra
 Let $U$ denote a set of of isomorphism classes of proper types with the singleton type $1 \in U$.
 We'll be fast and loose with our terminology here: even though there are more rigorous ways of talking about types, since this is a blog post, we'll handwave a bit here.
 We can form the free $\mathbb{Z}$-module $M = \mathbb{Z}[U]$ as linear combinations of types with integer coefficients.
 Finally, we can define multiplication as a bilinear map that simply joins words $u, w$ together: $u \cdot w = uw$.

-Finally, we turn $M$ into a commutative unital algebra $A$ as the quotient
+Finally, we turn $M$ into a commutative unital associative algebra $A$ as the quotient

 $$
 A = M/\langle uw = wu, 1w = w1 = w \mid u, w \in M \rangle